Penncil/ODACH/README.md

 ## site1 communicate its individual estimate: after review, enter "1" to allow tranferring to lead site
 pda(site_id = 'site2', ipdata = lung_split[[1]], dir=mydir)
 # you now can see site1_initialize.json in the working dir
-# all the AD are ready, control.json is also automatically updated to the next step
+# all the individual estimates are ready, control.json is also automatically updated to the next step

 ```